Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 > ./reach version
 ```

 And it will run Reach.
-You should by initializing your Reach program with two files, the contract `index.rsh` file, and the test suite `index.mjs`  file:
+You should start by initializing your Reach program with two files, the contract `index.rsh` file, and the test suite `index.mjs`  file:

 ```shell
 > touch index.rsh